mkuthan/mkuthan.github.io/_posts/2017-11-02-kafka-streams-dsl-vs-processor-api.md

 ## Kafka Stream DSL

-Now we are ready to implement above use case with recommended Kafka Streams DSL.
+Now we are ready to implement the above use case with recommended the Kafka Streams DSL.
-The code could be optimized but I would like to present the canonical way of using DSL without exploring DSL internals.
+The code could be optimized, but I would like to present the canonical way of using DSL without exploring DSL internals.
 All examples are implemented using the latest Kafka Streams 1.0.0 version.